 Factoring Large Semiprimes.

-A New Approach to Factoring Large Semi-Primes: Is It Possible?
+A Rediscovered Approach to Factoring Large Semi-Primes

 Years ago, an acquaintance challenged me with a problem, over beers, that I didn’t know to be impossible.
-I developed a legitimate method for factoring large semi-primes more efficiently—a method that depends on the difference between primes, not on the size of the semi-prime.
+I worked out a legitimate method for factoring some large semi-primes more efficiently—a method that depends heavily on the difference between primes, not only on the size of the semi-prime.
+I later learned that this was Fermat factorization.

 Understanding Semi-Primes